den-materials/questions-in-a-hat/week-02.md

+* What is a ternary, give an example of one?
+* Give an example of one "truthy" and one "falsey" datatype in javascript (something besides `true` and`false`).
 * What git command would you use to switch to another branch?
 * What git command would you use to list all branches?
 * What git command would you use to combine two different branches?